Many hiring managers use social media during the recruitment process, but are they a reliable screening tool?

 One in four professionals admit that their social media profiles are not set to private, even in the face of potential recruiter stalking.

-“Many employers and recruiters will use social media during their hiring process and it’s clear that they are influenced by what they see online,” added Lee Biggins, founder and managing director of CV-Library.
+“Many employers and recruiters will use social media during their hiring process and it’s clear that they are influenced by what they see online,” said Lee Biggins, founder and managing director of CV-Library.

 “However, if you’re using social media as a screening tool, it’s important that you aren’t letting this cost you great candidates.